 Senior Sales Manager at Five Degrees

 This year we joined one of the Germanies' most important financial events of the year: The Euro Finance Week.
-Thomas Muth, Senior Sales Manager at Five Degrees joined the event and presents his most important takes:
+Here the most important takeaways:

 This year’s hybrid event was a great opportunity to catch up with the financial industry in Germany.
 Although all talks were streamed, I took the opportunity to join on the Tech Day live at the Kap Congress Center in Frankfurt.

 A first highlight was the opening panel on the bank's future around cost/income ratio and ever-continuing consolidation.
 The panel agreed that the IT has finally moved "out of the basement", now sitting next to the specialist departments, and is increasingly organized in agile teams.
 Many organizations adopt innovative models like the now known "Spotify Organisation", however Christiane Fritsch from ING noted that the three strategic main columns on banking remain.
 Customer Centricity, the simplicity of banking, and Internal efficiency, which have been put under great pressure as customer demands are still changing rapidly following trends like marketplace banking and increased competition of fintech.
 But also, the technology of the first fintech wave is becoming slowly obsolete and increased regulatory pressure and supervision are pushing banks to invest deeper in KYC and responsible banking.

 The trend towards smart contracts and a token economy is being seen as a chance, but also as a risk for banks: Tokenisation can also mean "disintermediarisation", where the intermediary such as the bank is less of requirements, as market participants can interact with each other directly.
 While digitization still allows the intermediary, digitalization can be disruptive and eliminate the man in the middle.